Chamber music: Chamber music and society in the 19th century

 Home music-making in the 19th century; painting by Jules-Alexandre Grün.

 During the 19th century, with the rise of new technology driven by the Industrial Revolution, printed music became cheaper and thus more accessible while domestic music making gained widespread popularity.
 Composers began to incorporate new elements and techniques into their works to appeal to this open market, since there was an increased consumer desire for chamber music.
 While improvements in instruments led to more public performances of chamber music, it remained very much a type of music to be played as much as performed.
 Amateur quartet societies sprang up throughout Europe, and no middling-sized city in Germany or France was without one.
 These societies sponsored house concerts, compiled music libraries, and encouraged the playing of quartets and other ensembles.
 In European countries, in particular Germany and France, like minded musicians were brought together and started to develop a strong connection with the community.
 Composers were in high favor with orchestral works and solo virtuosi works, which made up the largest part of the public concert repertoire.
 Early French composers including Camille Saint-Saëns and César Franck.

 Apart from the "central" Austro-Germanic countries, there was an occurrence of the subculture of chamber music in other regions such as Britain.
 There chamber music was often performed by upper- and middle-class men with less advanced musical skills in an unexpected setting such as informal ensembles in private residence with few audience members.
 In Britain, the most common form of chamber music compositions are the string quartets, sentimental songs and piano chamber works like the piano trio, in a way depicts the standard conception of the conventional "Victorian music making".
-In the middle of the 19th century, with the rise of the feminist movement, women also started to receive acceptability to be participated in chamber music.
+With the emergence of feminism in the mid-1800s, it became increasingly acceptable for women to perform chamber music.

 Thousands of quartets were published by hundreds of composers; between 1770 and 1800, more than 2000 quartets were published, and the pace did not decline in the next century.
 Throughout the 19th century, composers published string quartets now long neglected: George Onslow wrote 36 quartets and 35 quintets; Gaetano Donizetti wrote dozens of quartets, Antonio Bazzini, Anton Reicha, Carl Reissiger, Joseph Suk and others wrote to fill an insatiable demand for quartets.
 In addition, there was a lively market for string quartet arrangements of popular and folk tunes, piano works, symphonies, and opera arias.

 But opposing forces were at work.
 The middle of the 19th century saw the rise of superstar virtuosi, who drew attention away from chamber music toward solo performance.
 The piano, which could be mass-produced, became an instrument of preference, and many composers, like Chopin and Liszt, composed primarily if not exclusively for piano.